VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 ### Invalidation

 This cache is updated when an entity is changed (insert, update, or delete) via a DbContext that uses this library.
 If the database is updated through some other means, such as a stored procedure or trigger, the cache becomes stale.

+### Transactions

+To avoid complications, all of the queries inside an `explicit` transaction (context.Database.BeginTransaction()) will not be cached.
+But the cache invalidations due to its CRUD operations will occur.